abourdon/powerapi-akka/README.md

 ### What is the CPU energy spent by the 123 process?
 Please give me fresh results every 500 milliseconds

-Considering that process run under Linux, using a _procfs_ file system on a *standard* CPU architecture.
+Assume that process run under Linux, using a _procfs_ file system on a *standard* CPU architecture.
-Thus, we need to use the _procfs_ CPU `Sensor` implementation and the general CPU `Formula` implementation.
-Add to this the desire to display CPU energy spent by process into the console.
+Thus, we need to use the [procfs](http://en.wikipedia.org/wiki/Procfs "Procfs") CPU `Sensor` implementation and the general CPU `Formula` implementation.
+Add to this the desire to display CPU energy spent by process into a console.
 So we need to:

 1. Activate the desired modules: